ctec-127/ctec-227-lab-1-qhanlon/README.md

 On the destroy_all_session.php page do the following:

 - Ensure that your page starts with a session_start().
-- Write PHP code to destroy the entire user session using session_destory().
+- Write PHP code to destroy the entire user session using session_destroy().
 - At the bottom of the page place 3 links:
   - A link to the create_session.php page
   - A link to the read_session.php page